pagkly/Zed/Investopedia3/What Is a Ground Lease.md

 What Is a Ground Lease?
 ## What Is a Ground Lease?

-A ground lease is an agreement in which a tenant is permitted to develop a piece of property during the [lease](https://www.investopedia.com/terms/l/lease.asp) period, after which the land and all improvements are turned over to the property owner.
+A ground lease is an agreement in which a tenant is permitted to develop a piece of property during the [[lease]](https://www.investopedia.com/terms/l/lease.asp) period, after which the land and all improvements are turned over to the property owner.

 ## How a Ground Lease Works

 A ground lease indicates that improvements will be owned by the property owner unless an exception is created and stipulates that all relevant taxes incurred during the lease period will be paid by the tenant.
-Because a ground lease allows the landlord to assume all improvements once the lease term expires, the [landlord](https://www.investopedia.com/terms/l/landlord.asp) may sell the property at a higher rate.
+Because a ground lease allows the landlord to assume all improvements once the lease term expires, the [[landlord]](https://www.investopedia.com/terms/l/landlord.asp) may sell the property at a higher rate.
 Ground leases are also often called land leases, as landlords lease out the land only.

 Although they are used primarily in the commercial space, ground leases differ greatly from other types of commercial leases like those found in shopping complexes and office buildings.
 These other leases typically don't assign the lessee to take on responsibility for the unit.
 Instead, these tenants are charged rent in order to operate their businesses.
 A ground lease involves leasing land for a long-term period—typically for 50 to 99 years—to a tenant who constructs a building on the property.

 A 99-year lease is generally the longest possible lease term for a piece of real estate property.
 It used to be the longest possible under common law.
 However, 99-year leases continue to be common but are no longer the longest possible under the law.

 The ground lease defines who owns the land, and who owns the building, and improvements on the property.
-Many landlords use ground leases as a way to retain ownership of their property for planning reasons, to avoid any [capital gains](https://www.investopedia.com/terms/c/capitalgain.asp), and to generate income and [revenue](https://www.investopedia.com/terms/r/revenue.asp).
+Many landlords use ground leases as a way to retain ownership of their property for planning reasons, to avoid any [[capital gains]](https://www.investopedia.com/terms/c/capitalgain.asp), and to generate income and [[revenue]](https://www.investopedia.com/terms/r/revenue.asp).
 Tenants generally assume responsibility for any and all expenses.
 This includes construction, repairs, renovations, improvements, taxes, insurance, and any financing costs associated with the property.

 Tenants generally assume responsibility for all financial aspects in a ground lease including rent, taxes, construction, insurance, and financing.